Farhan-meb/JavaScript-Problems-with-Code-Examples/README.md

 ##
  ⚡ <i><b>Given a string, reverse each word in the sentence</b></i>
 <details><summary><b>Answer</b></summary><br />
-🌱 For example "Welcome to this Javascript Guide!" should become "emocleW ot siht tpircsavaJ !ediuG" <br />
+🌱 For example "Welcome to this Javascript Guide!" should become "emocleW ot siht tpircsavaJ !ediuG" <br /> <br />

 ```go
 let string = "Welcome to this Javascript Guide!";